rust-lang/rust-forge/src/compiler/meetings.md

 The compiler team host various regular meetings to keep on top of regular business necessary for the running of the team and delivery of a high-quality compiler toolchain.

+All the T-compiler meetings are held in our Zulip chat [`#t-compiler/meetings`][meetings_channel], in text-mode only.

 ## Triage Meeting
-The weekly triage meeting takes place on Zulip: considering any backports, reviewing performance triage reports and discussing nominated issues.
-Triage meetings are held in the [`#t-compiler/meetings`][meetings_channel] on Zulip.
+During the weekly triage meeting the team considers backports, reviews performance triage reports and discusses nominated issues.
 You can find the up-to-date meeting times in [the team calendar](./calendar.md).
 Anyone can attend and it is recommended that compiler team members do.

 Agendas of triage meetings are stored on [HackMD][meeting_triage_notes].